 How Marketers Target Children

+Marketers employ a variety of strategies to target children as consumers.
 These strategies are designed to capture the attention and influence the preferences of young minds.
-Here are some common tactics used by marketers:1.
-Advertising on Children's Programming:
+Here are some common tactics used by marketers:

 Marketers often place advertisements on children's television programs, streaming platforms, and websites that cater to a younger audience.
 These ads promote toys, games, food products, and other items specifically designed to appeal to children.